 A large producer of Edam is the Frico Cheese company in Marum, Netherlands.

-Cheese marked "Edam Holland" must be made in the Netherlands.
-The cheese will have an indicator stamped on the wax saying "Edam Holland", and assigning each cheese a unique number.
+Cheese marked “Edam Holland” must be made in the Netherlands.
+On the wax coating of the cheese there will be an indicator that says “Edam Holland” indicates the unique identification number of the cheese:

 Edam shreds and slices easily.
 Melts well when cooked.